-- Have obtained or plan to obtain OHSAS 18001 certification or equivalent certification; - Have a health and safety policy which includes measures to avoid and reduce hazards, in particular through the training of workers.
+- Have obtained or plan to obtain OHSAS 18001 certification or equivalent certification, within a five year period; - Have a health and safety policy which includes measures to avoid and reduce hazards, in particular through the training of workers.

 - Engage and cooperate with small-scale producers: - Provide training on improved growing techniques and on health and safety issues including agrochemicals use; - Agree on fair market practices, e.g. fair and transparent terms of trade, quality requirements, pricing structure and access to dispute resolution mechanisms. - Minimize food wastage during harvesting, storages and transport.